ksvengurlekar-tamu/WebHostedPOS/README.md

 ## Installation

-1. Ensure you have Node.js version 16, npm, and PostgreSQL installed.
+1. Ensure you have Node.js version 16 (not newer), npm, and PostgreSQL installed.

 2. Clone the repository:
    ```bash